jeffzhkw/usd_from_gltf/README.md

 Library, command-line tool, and import plugin for converting [glTF](https://www.khronos.org/gltf/) models to [USD] (https://graphics.pixar.com/usd/docs/index.html) formatted assets for display in [AR Quick Look](https://developer.apple.com/arkit/gallery).

-*Please note that this is not an officially supported Google product.*
+_Please note that this is not an officially supported Google product._

 This is a C++ native library that serves as an alternative to existing scripted solutions.
 Its main benefits are improved compatibility with iOS and conversion speed (see [Compatibility](#compatibility) and [Performance](#performance)).
 It is treating USDZ as a transmission format rather than an interchange format.
 For more information about transmission and interchange file formats see [here](http://nickporcino.com/posts/last_mile_interchange.html).

 TLDR: [Install](#installation-steps) it, then [convert](#using-the-command-line-tool) with: `usd_from_gltf <source.gltf> <destination.usdz>`

+## Note: Changes in this fork

+- Using forked version of Darco v1.3.6 to resolve `error: 'size_t' does not name a type`: [Darco Issue](https://github.com/google/draco/issues/635).

+- Using C++17 standard to fix `error: ‘any’ in namespace ‘std’ does not name a type`

+- Multiple OpenUSD API call update: using `ConntectableAPI()` and `UsdGeomPrimvarsAPI()`

+- Update naming of dynamic linked files (.so)

+Test build success using Dockerfile with command:

+`docker build --platform linux/amd64 -t usd-from-gltf .`

+Note: you may what to increase Memory in Docker Resource Allocation.

+Docker Engine: v27.2.0

+Host machine: Apple M3 Max, 36GB Memory, MacOS 14.6.1 (23G93)

 ## Background

 glTF is a transmission format for 3D assets that is well suited to the web and mobile devices by removing data that is not important for efficient display of assets.
 USD is an interchange format that can be used for file editing in Digital Content Creation tools (ie. Maya).

 However, iOS Quick Look supports displaying [USDZ](https://graphics.pixar.com/usd/docs/Usdz-File-Format-Specification.html) files with a subset of the USD file specification.
 This tool converts glTF files to USDZ for display in Quick Look, attempting to emulate as much of glTF’s functionality as possible in iOS Quick Look runtime.